Apollo-o/Whistle/README.md

 ## Welcome to Digital Forensics

-This Repository Provides Resources and Programs to retrieve metadata and protect yourself on the internet.
+This repository provides resources and programs to retrieve metadata and protect yourself on the internet.

 ### Issues